 Canucks for Kids Fund provided a grant, which greatly sustains our student bursary fund.
 For the past seven years, The Canucks for Kids Fund has generously contributed to student bursaries, occupational therapies, school renovations, and a variety of adaptive materials needed to meet the needs of PALS students.

-The CKNW Orphans’ Fund has provided ongoing substantial behaviour support bursary funding for PALS Autism School families for the past three years.
+The CKNW kids’ fund has provided ongoing substantial behaviour support bursary funding for PALS Autism School families.
 The fund is used to assist families whose children may unexpectedly require one to one support for a period of time during the school year due to challenging behaviours.